xjtu-enre/ENRE-cpp/docs/relation/Parameter_Use.md

 relation:
   type: Parameter Use
   items:
-    - from: Function:'lambdaExample'
+    - from: Variable:'lambdaExample::lambda'
-      to: Variable:'lambda'
+      to: Variable:'lambdaExample::num'
       loc: file0:4:5
 ```